Ford reveals new electric and PHEV models

-Ford has revealed three new electrified van models at the Hannover IAA Transportation Show.
+Ford has revealed three new electrified van models which will go on sale later this year.

 Ask HJ